matejsuty/learning-projects/README.md

 # learning-projects
-These are some of my projects.
+These are small projects that I did during my studies.